cofBy/P.A.U.T/README.md

 ![PAUT Screenshot](https://github.com/user-attachments/assets/f11a107c-674e-4425-a994-cd83eaa3d106)

 # Why Would You Use It?
 Ever had immersion ruined because an animation kept repeating over and over again?
-It suck to be you
+If your answer is yes it sucks to be you

 Procedural animation helps solve that problem by generating movement dynamically, making characters feel more alive and natural.